playtapmediaventures/client/README.md

 We use the component approach in our starter.
 This is the new standard for developing Angular apps and a great way to ensure maintainable code by encapsulation of our behavior logic.
 A component is basically a self contained app usually in a single file or a folder with each concern as a file: style, template, specs, e2e, and component class.
 Here's how it looks:
 ```
 angular2-webpack-starter/
  ├──config/                        * our configuration
  |   ├──helpers.js                 * helper functions for our configuration files
  |   ├──spec-bundle.js             * ignore this magic that sets up our angular 2 testing environment
  |   ├──karma.conf.js              * karma config for our unit tests
  |   ├──protractor.conf.js         * protractor config for our end-to-end tests
  │   ├──webpack.dev.js             * our development webpack config
  │   ├──webpack.prod.js            * our production webpack config
  │   └──webpack.test.js            * our testing webpack config
  │
  ├──src/                           * our source files that will be compiled to javascript
  |   ├──main.browser.ts            * our entry file for our browser environment
  │   │
  |   ├──index.html                 * Index.html: where we generate our index page
  │   │
  |   ├──polyfills.ts               * our polyfills file
  │   │
- |   ├──vendor.browser.ts      * our vendor file
- │   │
  │   ├──app/                       * WebApp: folder
- │   │   ├──app.spec.ts        * a simple test of components in app.ts
+ │   │   ├──app.component.spec.ts  * a simple test of components in app.component.ts
  │   │   ├──app.e2e.ts             * a simple end-to-end test for /
- │   │   └──app.ts             * App.ts: a simple version of our App component components
+ │   │   └──app.component.ts       * a simple version of our App component components
  │   │
  │   └──assets/                    * static assets are served here
  │       ├──icon/                  * our list of icons from www.favicon-generator.org
  │       ├──service-worker.js      * ignore this.
 Web App service worker that's not complete yet
  │       ├──robots.txt             * for search engines to crawl your website
  │       └──humans.txt             * for humans to know who the developers are
  │
  │
  ├──tslint.json                    * typescript lint config
  ├──typedoc.json                   * typescript documentation generator
+ ├──tsconfig.json                  * typescript config used outside webpack
- ├──tsconfig.json              * config that webpack uses for typescript
+ ├──tsconfig.webpack.json          * config that webpack uses for typescript
  ├──package.json                   * what npm uses to manage it's dependencies
  └──webpack.config.js              * webpack main configuration file

 ```